jillvillany/python-dev-setup/README.md

     ```
     poetry add {package name}
     ```
+    - **NOTE1:** This will install the latest package version.
+The pyproject.toml will show a version greater than or equal to the version is required and the poetry.lock file will update to specify the specific version installed.
+     - **NOTE2:** If you need to install a version other than the latest version, you can specify `poetry add {package name}=={version}`
 - Remove a package from the pyproject.toml file and update lock file
     ```
     poetry remove {package name}